afcapel/afcapel.github.io/_posts/2019-01-22-how-to-organise-assets-rails-app.md

 ---
 layout: post
 title: "How to neatly organise assets in a Rails app"
 author: alberto
 categories: articles
 image: assets/images/shelf.jpg
 featured: true
-hidden: false
+hidden: true
 ---

 One of the great things about Rails is that it comes packed with a lot of useful